 Construction and Closures

 Welcome to the Township's road construction projects section, where members of the community can keep informed about ongoing and upcoming road improvements happening in Springwater.
 These road projects aim to address infrastructure needs, enhance safety, and improve the overall quality of life for residents and visitors alike.
-The Township understands that construction activities may cause temporary disruptions and appreciate your patience and cooperation as the work gets completed to enhance our township's transportation network.
-Stay tuned for updates and announcements regarding road closures, alternate routes, and progress reports on these important projects.
+The Township understands that construction activities may cause temporary disruptions and appreciates your patience and cooperation as the work gets completed to enhance our township's transportation network.
+To view current and ongoing construction projects, visit the Township of Springwater's Capital Projects interactive map.

 Midhurst Development Project